borgbackup/borg/docs/installation.rst

 * some Python dependencies, pip will automatically install them for you
 * optionally, the llfuse_ Python package is required if you wish to mount an archive as a FUSE filesystem.
 See setup.py about the version requirements.
+* optionally libb2_.
+If it is not found a bundled implementation is used instead.

 If you have troubles finding the right package names, have a look at the distribution specific sections below and also at the Vagrantfile in our repo.